DZakh/rescript-schema/README.md

 data->S.parseWith(userStruct)
 ```

 Given any struct, you can call `parseWith` to check data is valid.
-It returns a result with valid data migrated to expected type or a **rescript-struct** error.
+It returns a result with valid data transformed to expected type or a **rescript-struct** error.

 #### **`S.parseOrRaiseWith`**